Milszym/expressjsBooks/README.md

 ## Run
+Before running the app, please install modules via command:

+    npm install

 To run the app, please use command:

     npm run dev

 in root directory.

-To run tests please use command:
+To run tests, please use command:

-       npm run dev
+    npm run test

 in root directory.